howlettjames/Postcard-Web-System/README.md

 # Postcards Web System

-### This is a project done during the course "Web Technologies" taken at ESCOM - IPN.
+### This is a project done for the subject "Web Technologies" taken at ESCOM - IPN.
 The purpose of this project was to learn how to build a web system.

 ## Task